imprakhartripathi/imprakhartripathi/README.md

 ### Hi There! 👋

-### This Is Prakhar Tripathi and I am Currently Pursuing My Bachelor's Degree in
-'Computer Science and Engineering' From GLA University.
+### This Is Prakhar Tripathi and I am Pursuing My Bachelor's Degree in 'Computer Science and Engineering' From GLA University.

 ### I am Currently Learning and Working On: